Editing Report Filters

 Display Current Filters and any Defaults

 When someone ran that report, it would initially display "Cases closed with A or B in the current year".
-The could change the Gender filter to also limit the cases returned to those where the client's Gender is "Female", County of Residence is "Bucks", etc.
+They could change the Gender filter to also limit the cases returned to those where the client's Gender is "Female", County of Residence is "Bucks", etc.

 Changing filters in Run mode does not change the filters on the underlying report.
 Run mode changes are temporary.
 Compare: If you (a report editor) change a filter in Edit mode, that will change the report (assuming you remember to Save Changes).